sensei-wu/spring-kafka-processor/README.md

 ## Running

-Just build and install the project using maven and run the class `SportsFeedGeneratorApplication`
+Just build and install the project using maven and run the class `Application`

 ## Built With